Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

 - Ready to eat, Enjoy!

-Not only that, but you can also make the Shio Kombu pickles using various kinds of vegetables other than cucumbers, such as Chinese cabbage, and Daikon radish.
+By the way, you can also make the Shio Kombu pickles using vegetables other than cucumbers, such as Chinese cabbage, daikon radish, or the like.